Burial: South Korea

 South Korea's funeral arrangements have drastically changed in the course of only two decades according to Chang-Won Park.
 Park states that around the 1980s at home funeral ceremonies were the general norm, straying away from anywhere that was not a family home.
 Dying close to home, with friends and family, was considered a 'good death', while dying away from home was considered a 'bad death'.
 This gradually changed as the upper and middle class started holding funerals in the mortuaries of hospitals.
 This posed an issue for hospitals because of the rapid increase in funerals being held and maxing occupancy.
 This resolved when a law was passed to allow the civilian population to hold funerals in the mortuaries of hospitals.
 The lower class then followed suit, copying the newly set traditions of the upper classes.
 With this change, the practice of cremation became viewed more as an alternative to traditional burials.
 Cremation was first introduced by Buddhism, but was banned in 1470.
-It was not until the Japanese colonization period that cremation was reintroduced in 1945 and later lifted the ban.
+It was not until the Japanese colonization period that cremation was reintroduced in 1945 and the ban later lifted.
 It took until 1998 for cremation to rapidly grow in popularity.

 Tana Toraja

 A TED Talk by Kelli Swazey discusses how Tana Toraja, a Sulawesi province in Eastern Indonesia, experiences death as a process, rather than an event.
 The culture of Tana Toraja views funerals as the most important event in a person's life.
 Because of this importance placed on death, Tana Toraja landscape is covered in the rituals and events transpired after death.
 The hierarchy of an individual's life is based on the sacrifices of animals made after their death.
-Funerals tend to be celebrated by Tana Toraja people, typically lasting days to even weeks long.
+Funerals of the Tana Toraja people typically last days to even weeks.
 Death is seen as a transformation, rather than a private loss.
 A Torajan is not considered 'dead' until their family members are able to collect the resources necessary to hold a funeral that expresses the status of the deceased.
 Until these funerals are upheld the deceased are held in Tongkonan, built to house corpses that are not considered 'dead'.
 The deceased can be held in Tongkonan for years, waiting for their families to collect the necessary resources to hold a funeral.
 The Tongkonan represents both the identity of the family and the process of birth and death.
 The process of birth and death is shown by having the houses that individuals are born in be the same structure as the Tongkonan, houses that individuals die in.
-Up until the funeral the deceased being housed in the Tongkonan are symbolically treated as members of the family, still being cared for by family members.
+Until the funeral, the deceased being housed in the Tongkonan are symbolically treated as members of the family, still being cared for by family members.